Condor-Performance-Modeling/how-to/LLVM_FOR_RISCV.md

 2. **CheckAll:**
    - A combination of checks that all need to pass for the fusion to be applied.
 This can include checks for opcodes, immediate operands, operand ranges, etc.
    - Available checks are defined in `llvm/include/llvm/Target/TargetInstrPredicate.td` file.
+   - A list of `RISCV` instructions is defined in `llvm/lib/Target/RISCV/RISCVInstrInfo.td` file.
+   - A list of `RISCV` registers is defined in `llvm/lib/Target/RISCV/RISCVRegisterInfo.td` file.
    - **When not using CheckAll, an Opcode check is required to match specific opcodes of the instructions to be fused (e.g., CheckOpcode<[LUI]>).**

 The structure is wrapped in the SimpleFusion template with the following format: